boxiXia/EvolutionaryComputationReview/README.md

 + d(H) = distance between the furthest two non-* symbols, e.g d(\*10\*)=1, d(\*1\*0\*)=2,

 + -1 gives lower bound
-+ schemata with a long defining length have a higher probablity to be disrupted by crossover
++ schemata with a long defining length have a higher probability to be disrupted by crossover

 ### How many schemata could a string of length N possibly include